Tax Software for Small Business: TurboTax vs H&R Block vs FreeTaxUSA

 Mobile Filing Recommendation

-If you need to file a business return from your phone, TurboTax and H&R Block offer the best mobile experience with full feature parity between mobile and desktop.
-FreeTaxUSA works but requires desktop for complex returns.
-Cash App Taxes is the best mobile-first experience but only supports Schedule C.
+If you need to file a business return from your phone, TurboTax and H&R Block offer full-featured mobile apps that sync with desktop.
+FreeTaxUSA is usable on mobile but works better on desktop.
+Cash App Taxes has the smoothest mobile interface but only supports Schedule C.

 For S-corps and partnerships, start on mobile to capture documents but complete the return on desktop where you can review complex forms more easily.

-As IT consultants who implement business software systems, we evaluate tax software security with the same rigor we apply to any system handling sensitive financial data.
+All three platforms publish baseline security controls, but the account-protection details differ.
+As IT consultants who implement business software systems, we evaluate these with the same rigor we apply to any system handling sensitive financial data.

 Security Features Comparison